“Working for GNAAS has been a long-term goal of mine for years so it feels amazing to have finally achieved it.”

-Holly Taylor caught up with him to find out more about his work, life outside of GNAAS and how fatherhood is treating him.
+Holly Taylor caught up with him to find out more about his work and life outside of GNAAS.

 I grew up in a small-ish town near Edinburgh and focused most of my free time into trying to squeeze in as much sport as possible.

 I would say school took a very definite back seat in comparison.

 Fortunately, I have a very supportive family, and parents who would give up their free time to ferry me around the country for various sporting competitions.

 Talk me through your career from leaving school to now?

 After leaving school, I studied medicine at Dundee University and worked my first few years as a doctor in Dundee & Perth.